A General History |

 The tracking characteristics of the big GE's at passenger speeds were called into question

-following the derailment of the U28CG-powered Grand Canyon near Chillicothe, IL on February 9,
+following the derailment of U28CG-powered Tr.23 near Chillicothe, IL on February 9,

 1969.
 Tests were conducted the following month, and in the meantime, the U28's and U30's were